wduquette/advent/README.md

 Also, see docs/journal.txt.

 * The Game
-  * Add "wayback" room.
-    * You can't really go there.
-It's the way you remember coming, but it won't let you back.
-    * Could be done as an "EnterRoom" guard.
-    * Could be done as a "DeadEnd" destination.
-(That would be nice.)
   * Add stone for sword to be in.
     * The stone should obscure the sword.
 All you can see is the hilt.
     * The stone should have the words, "Only the pure".